osama-git05/active-directory-attack-detection-lab/README.md

 and a temporary IPv6 address.

-These records were removed so that:
+The incorrect records were removed so:

 ```text
 dc01.adlab.test